code-312/ceic-jekyll/pages/our-work/reentry-support.md

   alt_text: A road through the forest with a large patch of light.
   heading: Reentry Support
   subtitle: CEIC supports community members with system involvement throughout the
-    reentry process with record clearing, wraparound resources, and more, to ensure they have everything they need to be prosperous and whole.
+    reentry process to ensure they have everything they need to be prosperous and whole.
   gradient: true
   margin_color: false
   style: Standard